Check out this article on Facebook interview questions!

 From the beginning interview process, you should never mention a number, or even range, if you can help it.
 Check out our negotiation guide for more information on negotiation, including an annotated email template for negotiation.

-For more specific information on how to get a job at individual companies, check out our guides with interview processes, questions, values, and everything else you need.
+For more specific information on how to get a job at top tech companies, check out our guides with interview processes, questions, values, and everything else you need.
 Hopefully these tips on prep and Facebook interview questions should help you as you move through your job search.

 If you want to work with any of our mentors 1-on-1 to optimize your applications, interviews, or with any other aspect of the job search, become a Pathrise fellow.